xuan-li/Infinitesimal-Rigidity/README.md

 # Infinitesimal-Rigidity
 A software which can decide whether a polyhedron is infinitesimally rigid.
+It's the project for my B.S. degree.

 The algorithm is based on a theorem in [1].